 Public procurement management in Punjab like in most developing countries needs a lot improvement.
 Laws, Rules and Regulations are non-existent, inadequately implemented or enforced.
-Capacity and morale of the work force is low whereas accountability and transparency on need basis.
-Public procurement practitioners face challenges from both external and internal environment.
+Capacity and morale of the work force are low whereas, accountability and transparency on need basis.
+Public procurement practitioners face challenges from both external and internal environments.
 The former include legal, political, economic and business and socio-cultural environments.
-The later is related to three factors: People who make procurements decisions, proceedure which provide a guidance to the practitioners; and controls which ensures probity, transparency and accountability.
+The latter is related to three factors: People who make procurement decisions, proceedures which provide a guidance to the practitioners; and controls which ensure probity, transparency and accountability.
 In order to deal effectively with the challenges an adequate and independent audit mechanism should be formed that manages to balance between the financial and performance audit.

-In Pakistan current procurement regime started functioning in 2002 when Government of Pakistan created PPRA at Federal level through a presidential ordinance.
+In Pakistan current procurement regime started functioning in 2002 when the Government of Pakistan created PPRA at Federal level through a presidential ordinance.
 The system was strengthened by adding Public Procurement Rules 2004 and Public Procurement Regulations 2008.
 The Punjab Province adopted the system in 2007 through an ordinance which was under the same nomenclature was converted into an Act 2009.
 Punjab Procurement Rules 2009 (PPR-09) were also notified in the same year to beef-up the procurement system in the province.
-The enforcement of Law/Rules however remained passive due to absence of proper office of Punjab Procurement Regulatory Authority.
-The enforcement of any Law/Rule require its proper awareness and orientation.
+The enforcement of Law/Rules however, remained passive due to absence of proper office of the Punjab Procurement Regulatory Authority.
+The enforcement of any Law/Rule requires its proper awareness and orientation.
 In order to achieve an extensive capacity building, a programme has been launched ambitting all the Public Sector Organizations down to Town Municipal Administration level.
 A high power committee under the Chairpersonship of Additional Chief Secretary, Punjab has been constituted to revisit the Public Procurement Laws/Rules so as to bring them inconformity with the Public Sector Organizaion’s Requirements without astraying from the International best practices.
 Four new procurement related Rules/Documents such as Procurement Regulations, Code of Ethics for Public Procurement, Public Procurement Checklist, Public Procurement Consultancy Service Rules, Draft Standard Bidding Document and Draft Contract Agreement are under consideration with the forum (Planning & Development Department).